nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 | 500 -1,000 | 7 -10 days                 |
 | 1,000+     | Contact sales@nextthing.co |

-After it leaves our shipping facility, the time it gets to your doorstep depends on your location.
+After your order leaves our shipping facility, the time it gets to your doorstep depends on your location.

 | Location | Arrives                 |
 |------------|----------------------------|